michaeltlombardi/pentola-book/manuscript/03-craft/a-dweomers.md

 G>
 G> Karacter wants to learn how to apply a dweomer they saw referenced once in the biography of a mage - the effect was described as "filling the room with thunder and shaking the very stones apart with voice alone."
 G>
-G> Between the player and referee, the effect is determined to be the infliction of 2M damage caused by sonic waves from the crafter and which has a 10% chance per M to destroy solid objects which it comes in contact with.
+G> Between the player and referee, the effect is determined to be the infliction of M damage caused by sonic waves from the crafter and which has a 10% chance per M to destroy solid objects which it comes in contact with.
 G>
 G> Karacter aquires chalk, pen, ink, and other materials for the experiment, making a wealth test for the lot.
 G> They then spend two half-days preparing for the experiment (Karacter has work, they can't just skip it to learn a dweomer).